Pentasis/factorycraft/docs/design-brief.md

 ## Instrumentation
 Basically these are all machines, instruments, sensors, etc. used to control your factory.

 They have built-in terminal GUIs.
+Each terminal is coded: bundlecolor-cable#-wire#
+OR: Use an intermediary I/O connector?
 Commonly used terminals are:
-- Redstone input
+- Redstone input (send/write)
-- Redstone output
+- Redstone output (read)
 - Power used
 - Power stored
 - Scan item
 - Scan entity
+- Scan inventory (slot#)
 - Signal value (e.g. a string or integer) (Command function)
 - Other (E.g. damage or tool-damage, etc.)